Callejeros: Second trial

 In April 2011, an appeal court retried them and found the members of the band guilty, sentencing each of them to eleven years in prison.
-In October 2012, band members were sentenced to 7 years of prison, making it effective at that moment.
+In October 2012, the band members were sentenced to 7 years of prison, effective immediately.
 Founding member Fontanet was moved to a psychiatric clinic in Córdoba.
 On June 10, 2013, he moved from the clinic in Córdoba to the Ezeiza prison psychiatric ward.
-He traveled in an ambulance accompanied by his girlfriend Stephanie Miguel and a mobile Federal Prison Service.On August 6, 2014, the Supreme Court granted the extraordinary appeal filed by the band, releasing them pending a new ruling.
+He traveled in an ambulance accompanied by his girlfriend Stephanie Miguel and a mobile Federal Prison Service.
+On August 6, 2014, the Supreme Court granted the extraordinary appeal filed by the band, releasing them pending a new ruling.
 However, in April 2016, the Criminal Cassation Chamber, upon reviewing the ruling, sentenced Patricio Santos Fontanet to 7 years in prison and 5 years to the rest of the musicians.
 Currently all musicians except Eduardo Vázquez are on probation, after having served two thirds of the custodial sentence.